5 Reasons Remote Working is Here to Stay Even After COVID-19

 The recent announcements of Facebook and Twitter that they expect more of their workers to work remotely in the next years proves the trend toward telecommuting.
 This trend affects the recruitment process as well.

-A typical tech recruitment agency offering businesses a limited choice of local options is not likely to survive.
+A typical IT recruitment agency offering businesses a limited choice of local options is not likely to survive.
 Instead, remote recruitment agencies like are searching for talents globally rather than being constrained to a single location.

 The most important: Your employer understands your need for remote working